-\figRef{ipu_vs_verilator} shows the maximum simulation rate of \SimName and Verilator as a function the mesh size in \smallrocket{N} and \largerocket{N}.
-Neither \SimName nor Verilator can perfectly keep the simulation rate constant, but \SimName shows more resilience.
-For instance, in the right of~\figRef{ipu_vs_verilator}, there is a long segment in which \SimName simulates larger and larger designs at the same rate.
-Verilator's rate slowly drops in the same region; therefore, the speedup (\SimName vs. Verilator) increases.
+\shortparagraph{Performance resilience} \SimName can strongly scale the simulation rate within and across IPUs.
+But can we can maintain a constant simulation rate as we scale the design size (weak scaling)? \figRef{ipu_vs_verilator} shows the maximum simulation rate of \SimName and Verilator as a function of mesh size in \smallrocket{N} and \largerocket{N}.
+Neither \SimName nor Verilator can keep the simulation rate perfectly constant, but \SimName is better.
+For instance, at the right of~\figRef{ipu_vs_verilator}, there is a long period in which \SimName simulates larger designs at the same rate.
+Verilator's rate slowly drops in this region, and the speedup (\SimName vs. Verilator) increases.

-While \fiber imbalance severely limits the performance of a small or medium RTL design, thereby limiting strong scaling, it actually \emph{enables} better weak scaling.
-We use \figRef{weak_scaling} to show how this happens.
-Consider an SoC with $N$ cores and a sizable imbalance between its \fibers, as shown on the left.
-If we double the size of the SoC, we double the number of its \fibers.
-Because a small portion of \fibers have significantly more execution time, we can tolerate increasingly larger designs, e.g., simulate an SoC with twice the number of cores but keep the simulation rate constant. \figRef{weak_scaling} shows how we absorb the extra \fibers (different colors) needed to simulate a larger design into the existing tiles without increasing the execution time.
-However, the tiles start to balance out at some point, and increasing the design size will drop the simulation rate (e.g., tripling the number of SoC cores).
+While \fiber imbalance severely limits the performance of a small or medium RTL design, limiting strong scaling, it actually \emph{enables} better weak scaling. \figRef{weak_scaling} shows how it happens.
+Consider an SoC with $N$ cores and a sizable imbalance among its \fibers, as shown on the left.
+If we double the size of the SoC, we double the number of \fibers.
+Because only a small portion of \fibers have significantly longer execution time, we can tolerate increasingly larger designs and keep the simulation rate constant using unused parallel resources (\figRef{weak_scaling}).
+However, the utilization of tiles starts to balance at some point, after which increasing the design size decreases the simulation rate.